-93 The Associated Press, "Most Truckers End 11-Day Strike," The New York Times, February 12, 1974.
+87. Associated Press, "Most Truckers End 11-Day Strike," New York Times, February 12, 1974.

-94 Yergin, The Prize, pp. 661-64.
+88. Yergin, Prize, 661-64.

-and-control strategy of the later Nixon years.95 Fuel prices were permitted to rise and the administrative allocation of diesel to farmers-which had left truckers short-was ended.96 Though Carter faced intense criticism from both the right and the left,97 and although fuel lines did not fully disappear and a second trucker strike followed, it prepared the ground for full price deregulation under Reagan in 1981.
-This in turn succeeded durably in ending fuel shortages and "panic at the pump."
-In particular, when prices returned to their 1979 (inflation-adjusted) heights in 2007 and 2008, oil firm profits shot up,98 but no fuel lines formed, nor did violence return to America's highways.
+had left truckers short-was ended.
+Though Carter faced intense criticism from both the Right and the Left, and although fuel lines did not fully disappear and a second trucker strike followed, this prepared the ground for full price deregulation under Reagan in 1981.
+Deregulation in turn succeeded durably in ending fuel shortages and panic at the pump.
+In particular, when prices returned to their 1979 (inflation-adjusted) heights in 2007 and 2008, oil firm profits shot up, but no fuel lines formed, nor did violence return to America's highways.

-The distributive effects of this policy shift were regressive, redistributing income from workers and energy consumers to oil firms and petro-states, but the resulting structural changes were impressive: In the decade after 1973, the amount of energy required to produce one dollar of US GDP fell by 20%, with three quarters of the decline concentrated in the years after 1976, i.e. after Carter's market turn in the energy sector.
-99 In comparison, Soviet energy intensity not only failed to decline, but continued to increase further, with energy consumption growing by
+The distributive effects of this policy shift were regressive, redistributing income from workers and energy consumers to oil firms and petrostates, but the resulting structural changes were impressive: in the decade after 1973, the amount of energy required to produce one dollar of US GDP fell by 20 percent, with three quarters of the decline concentrated in the years after 1976, after Carter's market turn in the energy sector.
+In comparison Soviet energy intensity not only failed to decline but continued to increase further, with energy consumption growing by 3.3 percent per year in the decade after 1973, while GDP grew at only 2.1 percent annually.
+More generally, "in the industrial market economies energy consumption per unit of output fell sharply in response to the rise in the relative price of energy, whereas in the Soviet Union and the Eastern European economies price adjustments occurred only with a lag of several years and even then there was virtually no response in energy consumption."
+The turn from central planning to market-led change, while distributionally regressive, thus helped Western capitalist states adapt to the oil shocks more efficiently than the state socialist countries did.